RTO homes allow you to lease a property with a legal option to purchase it before the lease expires.

 First-time homebuyer programs

 Many states, counties and nonprofits offer first-time homebuyer programs, allowing prospective homebuyers to get assistance with financing, down payments or closing costs.
-Programs are typically in the form of a grant or a loan, and they typically have lenient credit and income requirements.
+Programs are typically grants or loans and have lenient credit and income requirements.

 Government-backed home loans